 Wordfest Online Happy Hour with Curtis Sittenfeld

-This event is free but if you RSVP, we'll send you easy instructions to help you get set up, as well as our unique Digital Doggie Bag after the event, sharing all the links, goodies and references that Curtis and Shelley mention.
+This event is free but if you RSVP, we'll send you our unique Digital Doggie Bag after the event, sharing all the links, goodies and references that Curtis and Shelley mention.

 We are so grateful to Penguin Random House for making it possible for us to connect with Curtis.
 To get a copy of Rodham, please get in touch with your local book stores (let's keep them in business!).
 Here are Calgary booksellers that would love to be able to deliver through curb-side pickup or to your home: